nobiot/md-roam/README.md

 - pandoc style citation for cite links, such as `[@bibkey]`, `@bibkey` `-@bibkey`

+- `org-roam-switch-to-buffer` shows all extensions including Markdown and Org files

 - Aliases of a note are defined in the YAML front matter with key `roam_alias` (case insensitive).
 Only a basic subset of the ["flow style" of YAML syntax](https://yaml.org/spec/1.2/spec.html#id2802662) is supported.
 The array needs to be defined in a single line.
 Separate each alias with a comma `,`; you can use single quotations or double quotations to surround each alias (see the example below).

   Regarding YAML syntax for the front matter, I think this is as far as I can get.
 I don't think I would be able to support the block style, or flow style with multiple lines with comments with `#`.
 I'd be happy if someone can PR this, if anyone needs that.